 Jeff Sandberg (’90) is Water Conservation Programs Coordinator for the City of Portland Bureau of Water Works.
 He works in the engineering department performing water efficiency surveys and providing technical assistance to the commercial sector.

-Gabriela Sanz-Douglass (’08) is a graduate student in aerospace engineering at San Diego State University.
-In spring 2013 she is working at NASA Langley Research Center in Virginia.
+Gabriela Sanz-Douglass (’08) is a graduate student and research asssistant in aerospace engineering at San Diego State University.
+In spring 2013 she worked at NASA Langley Research Center in Virginia.

 Jerilynn Schisser (’03) is a laboratory technician for Veolia Water at the Richmond Wastewater Treatment Plant.
 She has been a chemist at Analytical Sciences in Petaluma and a quality engineer at Triformix.
 She has also taught physics and chemistry at Bethel High School in Vallejo and worked as an optical engineer developing three-dimensional graphics systems with Real D in Beverly Hills.

-Else-Marie Schmidt (’94) is an engineer at Agilent EEsof EDA in Santa Rosa.
+Else-Marie Schmidt (’94) is a senior engineer at Agilent EEsof EDA in Santa Rosa.

 Greg Seeger (’74) is the owner of Sport Select, providing software to ski areas and sporting goods stores.